Waterdrips/waterdrips2.github.io/drafts/2020-01-17-inlets-pro.md

 * Google Cloud
 * Packet

-You will need your own account, and will incur costs, with whichever provider you use if you are following along.
+You will need your own account and will incur costs with whichever provider you use if you are following along.

 There are some great blog posts already about setting up inlets without the CLI